msg-systems/holmes-extractor/README.md

 of all the words matched within a structure.
 In topic matching used in the normal situation where `embedding_based_matching_on_root_words==False`, there are always two words involved in a match and the similarity for one of these words is always 1.
 A target value for the second word can thus be specified by setting the overall similarity threshold to the *square root* of that target value.
+For example, if pairs of words whose embedding similarity is higher than 0.75 are to be matched, the threshold should be set to the square root of 0.75, which is around 0.866.

 <a id="supervised-document-classification"></a>
 #### 5.4 Supervised document classification